 This “modern” French language affects everything: French pronunciation, vocabulary, but also word order, questions… If you’ve only studied “traditional” French, some French people will have a hard time understanding you (or you’ll sound just like a book…) and believe me, you’ll have an even harder time understanding them!

 All my French audio novels are recorded at several speeds and level of enunciation, to teach you both traditional and modern French pronunciations.

 If you have had no exposure to modern French pronunciation, I suggest you start with lower levels.
 It will be a good review (start with À Moi Paris level 6 and review the tenses of the past), and I’m positive you will even pick up some new French vocabulary and expressions.

-Levels 7 and 8 are on their way, and I wrote them especially for the advanced French student.
+Level 8 is on its way, and it’s written especially for the advanced French student.